TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 If you are using an AMD GPU, you will have to read through the [AMD GPU Gentoo wiki](https://wiki.gentoo.org/wiki/Amdgpu) page before proceeding.

-Then, to install support for the Vulkan API, execute the following command as root:
+Then, to install support for the Vulkan API and its tools, execute the following command as root:

 ```bash
 emerge --ask --verbose dev-util/vulkan-tools dev-util/vulkan-headers media-libs/vulkan-layers media-libs/vulkan-loader